WKLH: Classical (1956–1983)

-Adult contemporary (1983-1986)
+Adult contemporary (1983–1986)

 In January 1983, the station's owners switched the format to adult contemporary, picking up the call sign WMGF and named the station Magic 96.5.
-Three months later, on April 27, 1983, the owner of (WXJY) picked up the WFMR call sign, its classical music format, and several of its air talents.
+Three months later, on April 27, 1983, the owner of WXJY picked up the WFMR call sign, its classical music format, and several of its air talents.

-Classic hits (1986-2005)
+Classic hits (1986–2005)

 WMGF carried on for three years until flipping formats to classic hits as WKLH on January 27, 1986.
 WKLH was an immediate success, almost tripling its ratings and landing in the top five stations in the market in its first ratings book.

-Classic rock (2005-present)
+Classic rock (2005–present)

 The station tweaked its format to classic rock in early 2005, as the classic hits format itself in the industry drifted towards a more pop-leaning sound with 80s and early 90s music.
 WKLH has long been a ratings success in the Milwaukee area, and has also won many awards, including Radio & Records "Classic Rock Station of the Year" in 2001.
-On April 23, 2015, WKLH rebranded as "Hometown Rock 96.5."
+On April 23, 2015, WKLH rebranded as "Hometown Rock 96.5".
+The station's name was later changed to "Classic Rock 96-5."

-The WKLH call letters previously belonged to AM 1580 and FM 92.1 (K-92) in Saint Johns, Michigan, from October 1983 to September 1985.
-But before that, the WKLH call letters belonged to a Montgomery, Alabama radio station operating at 92.3 MHz from 1973 through 1977 and was known as "Stereo 92."
+The WKLH call letters previously belonged to an AM/FM pair of stations in St. Johns, Michigan, from October 1983 to September 1985, now known as WWSJ and WQTX, respectively.
+From 1973 to 1977, the WKLH call letters resided on what is now known as WLWI-FM in Montgomery, Alabama.

 Dave and Carole

 The Dave and Carole morning show dominated the Milwaukee radio ratings since WKLH debuted in 1986.
-Based on a yearly 4 rating book average, this show has finished either #1 or #2 in Adults 25-54 for 22 consecutive years.
+Based on a yearly 4 rating book average, the show finished either #1 or #2 in Adults 25-54 for 22 consecutive years.

 The show was hosted by Dave Luczak and Carole Caine, who did the news and added the "female" perspective.
-The other regular was Kevin (KB) Brandt.
-KB is a former stand-up comedian and a musician who also performs in several local bands.
+The other regular was Kevin "KB" Brandt, a former stand-up comedian and a musician who also performs in several local bands.
 Since early 2002, the show has been produced by Marcus Allen.

-Over the past 20+ years, the show has featured a rotating cast.
+During its 20+ year run, the show featured a rotating cast.
 Regulars have included many current or former athletes and coaches.
-These include former Milwaukee Brewer Paul Molitor (86-92), former Brewer manager Phil Garner (92-98), then-Green Bay Packer coach Mike Holmgren (92-98), QB Brett Favre (97-00), defensive lineman Kabeer Gbaja-Biamila (02-06), and former Brewer pitching coach Mike Maddux (05-08).
+These include former Milwaukee Brewer Paul Molitor, former Brewer manager Phil Garner, then-Green Bay Packer coach Mike Holmgren, QB Brett Favre, defensive lineman Kabeer Gbaja-Biamila, and former Brewer pitching coach Mike Maddux.
 Other sports guests include LeRoy Butler, a member of the Packer Hall of Fame and Jason Wilde of the Wisconsin State Journal, twice Wisconsin sports writer of the year and famed glee club aficionado.